johankraft/DevAlertDemoSTM32L475/README.md

 ![gdb view](https://percepio.com/github_images/DevAlert-Overview.png)

-Out-of-the-box this provides core dumps for your Arm Cortex-M gdb debugger and system traces for Percepio Tracealyzer.
-You may also integrate additional diagnostic payloads and analysis tools as needed.

-The payloads are not stored inside the DevAlert service but in a separate storage backend that can be managed by the user.
+This is provided without having to upload all device data and ELF files to the DevAlert service.
+The diagnostic payloads are stored in a separate backend that can be provided and managed by the user for full control and privacy.
+All analysis happens on your local computer, just like if debugging a development board on your desk.
+This using common, familiar desktop tools such as gdb and Tracealyzer, or any other tools you add to the solution.

 ## Using DevAlert in Development and Testing